seL4/docs/DebuggingGuide.md

 ```bash
 ${CROSS_COMPILER_PREFIX}objdump -DS binary_file_name
 ```

+## Hardware debugging

+For some platforms, seL4 supports hardware debugging.
+See [Hardware debugging of userspace threads](DebuggingUserspace).

 ## In kernel debugging

 seL4 does not currently have a kernel debugger.
 As a result, most of our